pivotal/docs-tap/developer-conventions/about.md

 1. It looks for the `apps.tanzu.vmware.com/debug=true` annotation on a PodTemplateSpec associated with a workload.
 2. It checks for the `debug-8` or `debug-9` labels on the image configuration's bill of materials (BOM).
 3. It sets the TimeoutSeconds of the Liveness, Readiness, and Startup probes to 600 if currently set to a lower number.
-4. It adds annotations to the PodTemplateSpec to modify the Knative properties `minScale` & `maxScale` such that the minimum and maximum number of Pods is 1.
-This ensures the eventual running Pod won't be scaled down to 0 during a debug session.
+4. It adds annotations to the PodTemplateSpec to modify the Knative properties `minScale` & `maxScale` such that the minimum and maximum number of pods is 1.
+This ensures the eventual running pod won't be scaled down to 0 during a debug session.

 After these changes are made, you can use the Tanzu Dev Tools extension or other CLI-based debuggers to debug your workload directly on the cluster.